FUNCTION and SUB Procedures

 DIM MyFunctionPointer AS Foo_TYPE

-The following are examples which use the emitted FUNCTION as a _TYPE declaration as a member of a user defined type.
+The following are examples which use the emitted FUNCTION as a Foo_TYPE declaration as a member of a user defined TYPE.

 Example 1: